isomerpages/cpib-corp-new/index.md

 ---
 layout: homepage
-title: Corrupt Practices Investigation Bureau Website
+title: Corrupt Practices Investigation Bureau
-description: The Corrupt Practices Investigation Bureau (CPIB), an independent agency, is responsible for the investigation and prevention of corruption in Singapore.
+description: An Isomer site of the Singapore Government
-image: /images/cpib_logo.png
+image: /images/isomer-logo.svg
 permalink: /
 notification: Advisory on Impersonation Scam Involving CPIB. <b><a href="/advisory/"> Click here to read more. </a></b>